Covid-19 vaccine: everything you need to know

 Experts agree - the best vaccine is the one that’s offered to you first.
 All vaccines available in the UK are regularly monitored and have been thoroughly tested.
 Some people may be advised to have a specific vaccine due to age, medical conditions or allergies.

 Is the vaccine permitted in my religious community?

 Many religious communities openly support the Covid-19 vaccine, including The Muslim Council of Britain, who confirmed that all approved Covid-19 vaccines are safe to take, with all versions approved by The British Islamic Medical Association.

-Do I need a vaccine, if I've already had Covid?
+Do I need a vaccine, if I've already had Covid-19?

-If you’ve had the illness, your body creates antibodies to fight off future infections.
-However, the jury is still out on exactly how long these antibodies last.
+If you’ve already had the illness, your body creates antibodies to fight off future infections.
+However, the jury is still out on exactly how much protection you receive or how long these antibodies last following infection.
 Vaccination is the best way of protecting yourself and others against the virus in the long term.